geva-elettronica/GEVINI/README.md

 Designed and manufactured by **[GEVA Elettronica](https://www.gevaelettronica.it)** (Italy).

-This repository is the **shared manual** for the whole GEVINO family: which model to pick, how to set up the programming environment, and how to open the enclosure safely.
-For the per-model programming reference (pinout, macros, examples, `AGENTS.md`) see each board's own repository.
+This repository is the **shared manual** for the whole GEVINO family: which model to pick and how to set up the programming environment.
+For the per-model programming reference (pinout, macros, examples, `AGENTS.md`) and hardware guides see each board's own repository.

 ---